peterhinch/micropython-radio/radio-fast/README.md

 The maximum channel no. is 125.
 The ISM (Industrial, Scientific and Medical) band covers 2400-2500MHz and is licensed for use in most jurisdictions.
 It is, however, shared with many other devices including WiFi, Bluetooth and microwave ovens.
 WiFi and Bluetooth generally cut off at 2.4835GHz so channels 85-99 should avoid the risk mutual interefrence.
-Note that frquencies of 2.5GHz and above are not generally licensed for use: check local regulations before using these devices.
+Note that frequencies of 2.5GHz and above are not generally licensed for use.
+I am neither a lawyer nor an expert on spectrum allocation: check local regulations before using these devices.

 FILES
 -----

-radio_fast.py The driver.
+``radio_fast.py`` The driver.
+``msg.py`` Classes used by ``config.py``
-config.py Example config module.
+``config.py`` Example config module.
 Adapt for your wiring and message formats.
-tests.py Test programs to run on any Pyboard/nRF24l01.
+``tests.py`` Test programs to run on any Pyboard/nRF24l01.
-rftest.py, nbtest.py Test programs for my own specific hardware.
+``rftest.py``, nbtest.py Test programs for my own specific hardware.
 These illustrate use with an LCD display and microthreading scheduler.
 The latter tests slave nonblocking reads.
-README.md This file
+``README.md`` This file